Diagnosing pneumonia in the field

-RespiDx’s efforts are currently focused on optimizing the Company’s Multimometer™ device for mass-manufacturing and market entry, and building the Company’s rule-based software system for remote monitoring of vital-signs trends.
+RespiDx’s efforts are currently focused on optimizing the Company’s pneumonia diagnosis device for mass-manufacturing and market entry.

-Due the potential contribution of the Company’s products to healthcare in under-developed countries, the development has been largely funded by international grants.
+Due the potential contribution of the Company’s device to healthcare in under-developed countries, the development has been largely funded by international grants.

 Diagnosing pneumonia in under-developed countries

 Pneumonia kills about a million children under 5 every year and is the primary cause of child death in under-developed countries.
 The United Nations and the World Health Organization are leading the fight against pneumonia and mounting a major effort to improve diagnosis and treatment in the field.

 In the absence of chest radiology & blood tests, pneumonia is classified based on symptoms and physical examinations: